Convergence of penalty Robin-Robin domain decomposition methods for unilateral multibody contact problems of elasticity: Parallel domain decomposition schemes

 where ${\bf x} \in S_{\alpha \beta } $, ${\bf x'}=P({\bf x})\in S_{\beta \alpha } $.
-Then, taking into consideration that $\left(d_{\alpha \beta } -u_{\alpha \, n}^{k} -u_{\beta \, n}^{k} \right)^{-} =\left(d_{\alpha \beta } -u_{\alpha \, n}^{k} -u_{\beta \, n}^{k} \right)\chi _{\alpha \beta }^{k} $, we obtain the method \cite {PII_23,PII_8,PII_24,PII_12}:
+Then, taking into consideration that $\left(d_{\alpha \beta } -u_{\alpha \, n}^{k} -u_{\beta \, n}^{k} \right)^{-} =\left(d_{\alpha \beta } -u_{\alpha \, n}^{k} -u_{\beta \, n}^{k} \right)\chi _{\alpha \beta }^{k} $, we obtain the method \cite {PII_23,PII_8,PII_12}:

-In each step $k$ of this method we have to solve in parallel $N$ variational equations (\ref {eq_PII_97}), which correspond to elasticity problems in subdomains with prescribed displacements $d_{\alpha \beta } -u_{\beta \, n}^{k} $ through penalty on some subareas of possible contact zones $S_{\alpha \beta } $.
-Therefore, we can conventionally name this method as nonstationary parallel Dirichlet--Dirichlet domain decomposition scheme.
+In each step $k$ of this method we have to solve $N$ variational equations (\ref {eq_PII_97}) in parallel, which correspond to the elasticity problems in subdomains with prescribed displacements $d_{\alpha \beta} - u_{\beta \, n}^{k}$ through the penalty on some subareas of the possible contact zones $S_{\alpha \beta}$.
+Therefore, we can conventionally name this method as the nonstationary parallel Dirichlet--Dirichlet domain decomposition scheme.